 In general, to qualify for the exclusion, you must meet both the ownership test and the use test.
 You are eligible for the exclusion if you have owned and used your home as your main home for a period aggregating at least two years out of the five years prior to its date of sale.
+You can meet the ownership and use tests during different 2-year periods.
+However, you must meet both tests during the 5-year period ending on the date of the sale.
 Generally, you are not eligible for the exclusion if you excluded the gain from the sale of another home during the two-year period prior to the sale of your home.
 Refer to Publication 523 for the complete eligibility requirements, limitations on the exclusion amount, and exceptions to the two-year rule.

-If you or your spouse are on qualified official extended duty in the Uniformed Services, the Foreign Service, or the intelligence community, you may elect to suspend the five-year test period for up to 10 years.
+If you, or your spouse, is on qualified official extended duty in the Uniformed Services, the Foreign Service, or the intelligence community, you may elect to suspend the five-year test period for up to 10 years.
 You are on qualified official extended duty if, for more than 90 days or for an indefinite period, you are: